UofTCoders/council/course/RQM-ecology-topics.md

 	- finding fixed points analytically
 	- finding null clines analytically
 	- stability analysis - this one is tricky and we might not get to it - probably better to do just graphically and computationally
+	- Examples: spruce-bugworm model and different types of functional response

 ### Lesson 4.
 Modeling in R